Chicago in July

 Lollapalooza

-Music lovers, take note.
-One of the world's biggest and best music festivals takes place in Chicago every July.
-That's right, it's Lollapalooza.
-Every year, around 400,000 party people congregate in Grant Park for four days of great music, refreshing drinks, and good vibes.
 This eclectic festival has a great mix of genres too, so no matter what you like, there's sure to be a number of acts on the bill you'll wanna see.
-This year alone, the likes of Metallica and Green Day will be duking it out alongside Dua Lipa and Doja Cat.
+You’re just as likely to see rock ‘n’ roll legends line up beside this year’s hottest pop and R&B acts, so no matter your taste, you’re covered.
 So, no matter if you're into rock, pop, rap, EDM, or anything in between, you owe it to yourself to check out Lollapalooza.

 Take a water taxi

 Chicago's a big place, so walking everywhere will take time.
 And sure, you can take a cab or train, but isn't that a bit pedestrian?
-Why not travel in style, and take to the waves on one of Chicago's awesome water taxis?
+Why not travel in style and take to the waves on one of Chicago's awesome water taxis?

 They'll take you across the water to any number of destinations, including parks, different areas of the city, and even direct to Chinatown.
 So, if you want to travel in style and aren't in a rush, do yourself a favor and hop on one and make the most of the sunshine.
 Sit back, relax, and let the boat do the work.

-Check our Chinatown
+Check out Chinatown

 One of the must-see Chicago locations in July is Chinatown.
 Whether you're in the market for food, shopping, or some culture, Chinatown's got you covered.
 For your shopping needs, look no further than Chinatown Square.
 This two-story outdoor mall has a delightful selection of shops, boutiques, salons, and restaurants throughout.
 In the market for some eastern spices to glow up your meals?
-Looking for some new threads, interesting decorations, or nick-nacks?
+Looking for some new threads, interesting decorations, or knick-nacks?
 Head on over.

 Alternatively, if you're looking for some photo ops to boost your socials, check out Nine Dragon Wall.
 This faithful recreation of the famous Chinese landmark is a must-see.
 Or, if you wanna relax and soak up some sun with a picnic, head to Ping Tom Memorial Park.